jhidding/adhesion-code/adhesion_example.md

 }
 ```

 For filaments this procedure is slightly more involved.
 A filament is the dual of a regular facet.
 The facet is encoded as a cell (one of the co-faces of the facet) and the vertex of that cell that is opposite the facet.
 We need to check the lengths of all the edges of the facet, so we need to iterate all combinations of vertices of the co-face not containing the given opposite vertex.
+This procedure is illustrated in Figure\ @fig:edge-iteration.

 ``` {.cpp #pd-is-big-facet}
 inline bool is_big_facet(